spyder-ide/spyder-docs/doc/plugins/terminal.rst

 Spyder Terminal
 ###############

-**Spyder-terminal** is a plugin that allows you to have an integrated Terminal inside Spyder.
+**Spyder-terminal** is a plugin that allows you to have integrated system terminals inside Spyder.

 .. image:: /images/terminal/terminal-standard.png
    :alt: Spyder Terminal in Spyder

-Using the terminal inside Spyder allows you to use the system shell rather than just the IPython console.
+Spyder-terminal allows you to use any system shell installed in your system (e.g. Bash, Zsh or Powershell) rather than just the IPython console.
 You can use it to issue commands, interact with version control or to run programs.

 =======================